benjaminrclark/cate/README.md

  Once CATE is installed it can be started without any further configuration, running by default in 'embedded' mode.

  This means that it will use an in-memory database and a local solr server and filesystem.
-To configure CATE to use other services or persist data to a specific location, see [configuration](#configuration), below.
+To configure CATE to use other services and/or persist data to a specific location, see [configuration](#configuration), below.

 #### As a service